 Winter War Air Operations: The Finns claim to have brought down 5 Soviet planes during a bombing raid on Rovaniemi in which at least 150 bombs were dropped.

 Stalin likes to pick "significant" days for his intra-war offensives, and one is straight ahead: the first day of February.

 Battle of the Atlantic: Totals of vessels lost in the Atlantic for January 1940 from all causes:

 - 214,506 tons of shipping

-U-21 (Wolf-Harro Stiebler) torpedoes 1,353 ton Danish coal ship Vidar 100 miles east of the Moray Firth, Scotland.
+U-21 (Wolf-Harro Stiebler) torpedoes 1,353-ton Danish coal ship Vidar 100 miles east of the Moray Firth, Scotland.
 Sixteen people perish and there are 18 survivors.
-The ship remains afloat throughout the day before sinking next morning.
-Stiebler has to fire three torpedoes because the first two malfunction, and he loses a later kill later when another torpedo misfires.
+The ship remains afloat throughout the day before sinking the next morning.
+Stiebler has to fire three torpedoes because the first two malfunction and he loses a later "kill" later when another torpedo misfires.

 At Gibraltar, the British detain US passenger liner Washington for a few hours before waving it on.
 They also detain US freighter Jomar and release US freighter Examelia.